vinnypessoni/vinnypessoni/README.md

 ### Hi and Welcome!
 I´m Vinicius Pessoni
 ##### (a.k.a Vinny Pessoni, or professor @pessonizando instagram and youtube channel)! 👋

-I´m passionate about software testing, quality assurance and creating wonderful software that positively impacts the life of millions of people.
+I´m passionate about creating wonderful software that positively impacts the life of millions of people!

+Also love to help people to develop themselves and become amazing coders and testers!

 I have 10+ years of experience in a variety of computing topics such as university professor, test manager, developer and writer.